September 1-2, 2003: How Not to Climb Longs Peak, Colorado

 It was a gorgeous night, clear and starry, cold but not freezing.
 We all hit the sack by 10:30 pm or so.
 However, neither Bob nor I slept very well...
 At least, being awake, I saw a lot of stars, both fixed and shooting.

-In the morning the other 3 were doing OK enough to start up to the Keyhole and the rest of the summit route, although in no hurry, at 8:30 am, two hours after sunrise.
+In the morning the other three were doing OK enough to start up to the Keyhole and the rest of the summit route, although in no hurry, at 8:30 am, two hours after sunrise.

 But -- I woke up very ill.
 Stomach pains, nausea, mild headache, fatigue.
 Altitude sickness?
 I am almost immune to that.
 Flu?
 But no sinus or lung congestion.
 West Nile virus?
 Possible, but no rash or neck pains.
 Food poisoning?
 That was my first guess, though I couldn't be sure what might have caused it.